 Mutton

-Dried Meat Pickle (Sukuti ko Achar)
+Dried Meat Pickles (Sukuti ko Achar)

 Mutton Choila